tylerlong/slim_text/README.md

 112. bug: slow when open windows 7 C: / Windows / System32
     1. caused by underscorejs filter method?
 115. make all the icons padded?
-116. change the filter algorithm, filter all binary files while keep all text files
 118. should be able to open a folder quickly.
     1. for example, register a folder as a button, and click that button.
     2. register workspace, quick open